projectmesa/mesa/mesa/examples/advanced/alliance_formation/Readme.md

 This model demonstrates Mesa's meta agent capability.

-**Overview of mate agent:** Complex systems often have multiple levels of components.
+**Overview of meta agent:** Complex systems often have multiple levels of components.
 A city is not a single entity, but it is made of districts,neighborhoods, buildings, and people.
 A forest comprises an ecosystem of trees, plants, animals, and microorganisms.
 An organization is not one entity, but is made of departments, sub-departments, and people.
 A person is not a single entity, but it is made of micro biomes, organs and cells.

 This reality is the motivation for meta-agents.
 It allows users to represent these multiple levels, where each level can have agents with sub-agents.